Diggy's Story: How One Viral Dog Photo Brought The Police To This Man's Door

 Dan the Man

-As Dan would later report to Oakland Press, one of the perks for them buying a home was supposed to be the dog of their dreams:
+As Dan would later report to Oakland Press, one of the perks of buying a home was supposed to be the dog of their dreams:

 My girlfriend and I have been wanting a dog forever, but the place we were renting would not allow dogs.
 We just recently purchased our first home.
 All ours.
 And dogs are allowed.